 NRT-Spot1

-The airport is responsible for most International flights in Tokyo and you will see almost every popular carrier serving NRT.
+The airport is responsible for most International flights in Tokyo.
 New Tokyo International Airport (RJAA / NRT), commonly known as Narita, was constructed in the 1970ies to take over international services from Haneda Airport.
-Up to now, Narita handles the majority of overseas operations out of the Tokyo-Yokohama region.
 Within the last years, the number of domestic services increased as well.
 NRT is located approx. 60 km northwest of Tokyo in the city of Narita in Chiba prefecture.
 As the road access is often congested you should calculate at least 1 hour of travel by car.

-Furthermore NRT is a big cargo airport served by ANA Cargo, Nippon Carg, FedEx, UPS, Polar (DHL), Air HongKong, Cathay Cargo and many more.
+Furthermore NRT is a big cargo airport served by ANA Cargo, Nippon Cargo, FedEx, UPS, Polar (DHL), Air HongKong, Cathay Cargo and many more.

 Rating | |